zhaoyul/aposd-vs-clean-code/README.md

 as 2-4 lines in a function and a single line in the body of an `if` or `while` statement exacerbates this problem.

+**UB**

+To be clear, the book sets no such arbitrary limits.
+On page 13 I make clear that the recommendations in the book have worked well for me, but might not work for others.
+I claim no final authority, nor even any absolute "rightness".
+They are offered for consideration.

+As for the 2-4 line limit, on page 34 I was describing a program that Kent Beck and I wrote together in 1999; and _that_ program consisted of functions that were 2-4 lines.
+I thought that was remarkable because it was Swing program, and Swing programs tend to have very long functions.
+At the end of that paragraph I strongly recommended that size by saying "that's how short your functions should be!"

+**JOHN:**

 I think these problems will be easiest to understand if we look at specific code examples.
 But before we do that, let me ask you, Bob: do you believe that it's possible for code to be over-decomposed, or is smaller always better?
 And, if you believe that over-decomposition is possible, how do you recognize when it has occurred?

-(Note: I decided to start over on this discussion; sorry about that.
-The previous discussion
-felt like it led us off into the weeds, arguing about stuff that isn't really very important.
-Hopefully this new text will allow us to focus on the most important issues, such as "is smaller always better?", "what are the consequences of over-decomposition?", and "how can I tell if I've decomposed too much?"
-I have removed all my old text below, and I'm guessing you'll need to revise yours.
-BTW, please don't interrupt my thoughts above; place your comments below here.)

-(Also, I'd prefer to call the entities "methods" rather than "functions", particularly since the example we're going to discuss is in Java, which uses methods.
-Do you feel strongly that we should use the term "function"?)

 **UB:**

-Let me stop you there with a challenge.
-Is it true that extracting small function adds complexity?
-Or, rather, do the extracted small functions make the already existing complexity explict and give it names and a defined interfaces?
-Doesn't such extraction give the reader the opportunity to understand the the code in small pieces, and to ignore those pieces that the interfaces make obvious.

-Generally, when I extract small functions from larger functions, those smaller functions are private.
-They do not add to the overall interface of the containing class.
-That class remains narrow and deep.
-No outside user sees those small private functions.

-By the same token, those small private functions partition and organize the internal structure with names to guide the reader.
-That internal structure is particularly helpful if it describes the top-down functional decomposition of the problem.

-Extracting small functions allows me to separate higher level code from lower level code so that readers of the code can read the high level without being forced to see the details they don't want or need.
-The names given to the small extracted functions tell the reader what they need to know.
+It is certainly possible to over-decompose code.
+Here's an example:

+	void doSomething() {doTheThing()} // over-decomposed.

+In general I like your narrow/deep, wide/shallow dichotomy.
+However, I don't think extracting small methods drives a module towards the wide/shallow end.
+This is because when I extract methods they are private.
+The method I extract them from is public, and remains as the interface of the module.
+The narrow/deep nature of the  module is preserved.

+However, the extraction of the small methods creates an internal structure that separates the high level policy of the original method, from the lower level details of that method.
+It gives those lower level details names, and allows their implementations to be hidden behind those names.

+This helps the reader to understand the flow of the original function without having to understand the details.

-I call this: *being polite*.
+I call this kind of structure: Polite.

-**UB:**

-Before a function is extracted it exists as a snippet of code in a larger function.
-That snippet has an interface both at it's entry point and it exit point -- but that interface is not explicit.
-It exists within the current scope, has access to all the variables of that scope, and is "called" by the flow of control.
-By extracting the function that snippet turns into a black box with a restricted access, and an explicit call to a named and defined interface.

-I don't think we disagree in principle.
-We both agree that splitting up functions is a good way to manage complexity.
-It seems to me that all we are quibbling about is the degree.
-I believe in the principle of many small named functions.
-Perhaps you believe in the principle of a few moderately sized functions.
-To each his own.

 The strategy that I use for deciding how far to take extraction is the old rule that a function should do "*One Thing*".
 If I can *meaninfully* extract one function from another, then the original function did more than one thing.
-"Meaningfully" means that the extracted functionality can be named; and that it does less than the original function.
+"Meaningfully" means that the extracted functionality can be given a descriptive name; and that it does less than the original function.

-An example of a meaningless extraction is one in which you extract the entire body of a function, reducing that function to a single call to the extracted function.
-That new function does not do less than the original, and it cannot be given a name that differs in meaning from the original.

-There are also times when a stretch of code is just so obvious that an extraction, albeit meaningful, would obscure more than it reveals.
-That's a judgement call.
-And it is in that judgement that the two of us likely differ.

 **JOHN:**

 Unfortunately the One Thing approach will lead to over-decompositon:

-* The term "one thing" is vague and easy to abuse.
+ 1. The term "one thing" is vague and easy to abuse.
 For example, if a method has two lines of code, isn't it doing two things?

-* The guardrails you described aren't likely to prevent over-decomposition.
+ 2. The guardrails you described aren't likely to prevent over-decomposition.
 The "can it be named" qualification doesn't help: anything can be named.
 The "extracting the entire body" guardrail only deals with one extreme case.
 The "obscure more than it reveals" test doesn't provide meaningful guidance (I don't know what you mean by "obscure" and "reveal").

-* The One Thing approach is simply wrong in many cases.
+ 3. The One Thing approach is simply wrong in many cases.
 If two things are closely related, it might well make sense to implement them in a single method.
 For example, any thread-safe method will first have to acquire a lock, then carry out its function.
 These are two "things", but they belong in the same method.

+**UB:**

+Let me address each of those three points.
+True.
+True.
+True.

+But the argument is a bit reductive, isn't it.
+I mean, you and I are never going to reduce programming to a deterministic algorithm.
+There will always be this thing called _judgement_.

+So when faced with this snippet of code in a larger function:

+	...
+	amountOwed=0;
+	totalPoints=0;
+	...

+It would be poor judgement to extract them into:

+	void clearAmountOwed() {
+	  amountOwed=0;
+	}

+	void clearTotalPoints() {
+	  totalPoints=0;
+	}

+However it may be good judgement to extract them as:

+	void clearTotals() {
+		amountOwed=0;
+		totalPoints=0;
+	}

+The latter has a nice descriptive name that is abstract enough to be meaningful without being redundant.
+And the two lines together are so strongly related as to qualify for doing _one thing_: initialization.

+**JOHN:**

 I couldn't find any mention of the One Thing principle in *Clean Code*, or any other guardrails to prevent over-decomposition.
 Is there something I missed?

+**UB:**

+Page 35.

 **JOHN:**